WebOrigami/docs/src/eg/intro.md

 ## Translate JSON to YAML and vice versa

-`eg` can serve as a way of transforming a graph from one format to another.
+You can use `eg` to transform a graph from one format to another.
 By default, `eg` renders graphs in YAML format, a superset of JSON which can be easier to read.
 If you prefer JSON format, you can ask for that with the `json` function:

 ```sh
 $ eg greetings.yaml